Welcome to my How to Become a Travel Photographer review! (An 8-week photography course created by Nomadic Matt and Laurence Norah)

 You don’t have to have any previous experience in photography, nor do you have to have a fancy, expensive DSLR.

 Laurence will teach you how to take better photos even if your smartphone is ALL you use.
-(In fact, there’s an entire week around mobile photography).
+(In fact, there’s ). an entire topic around mobile photography

 You’ll learn about simple concepts that’ll help you improve your photography.
 Add to this dedication and practice, and you won’t believe what kind of photos you’ll start to take.